 Once the soil is polluted, rainwater will spread the pollution into the water system.
 Rain that pours over your property will end up in local greenspaces where the bacteria will spread.
 There’s no filtration system in nearby green areas to protect plants, animals and even other healthy kinds of bacteria.

 It will also end up in your local water system, which is not meant to filter out pathogens from dog poop, at least not on the scale that our dogs create them.
 Urban areas are just too dense with dogs for the water system, although certain rural areas may fair better.
 Dog poop is actually the third largest cause of water pollution in the United States for this reason.
+It’s also the reason you can’t just flush dog poop down the toilet.

 Dog poop can actually be a health problem for dogs as well as for humans and wildlife.
 They can retain and even breed the specific pathogens that get dogs sick.
 This includes things like parvo virus, a serious flu-like illness for dogs, or campylobacteria which causes vomiting and swollen lymph nodes.
 If you have multiple dogs, they can infect each other through contact with poop.
 Some dogs will pick up the unfortunate habit of eating poop, and this can be a serious problem for their health.